Save It Tender, golden German spaetzle enriched with pumpkin puree and warm spices, perfect as a comforting side or a fall-inspired main.

 Per serving: Calories 290, Fat 10 g, Carbohydrates 41 g, Protein 9 g.
 Values are estimates and can vary.

-Save It Serve your pumpkin spaetzle hot and top with extra herbs or a sprinkle of parmesan for a cozy finish.
+Serve your pumpkin spaetzle hot and top with extra herbs or a sprinkle of parmesan for a cozy finish.
 Enjoy at your next autumn meal.

 Recipe FAQs